What A Trump Presidency Means for Startups and Tech Companies

-Despite odds believed to be long and an avalanche of scandal, Donald J. Trump has been elected to be the 45th president of the United States of America.
-After one of the most closely watched elections in history, President Elect Trump delivered a speech calling on Americans to come together and heal the wounds that have been inflicted on this long, tooth-and-nail campaign.
+Despite odds believed to be a long and an avalanche of scandal, Donald J. Trump has been elected to be the 45th president of the United States of America.
+After one of the most closely watched elections in history, President-elect Trump delivered a speech calling on Americans to come together and heal the wounds that have been inflicted on this long, tooth-and-nail campaign.
 He even called on those who opposed or disagreed with him to reach out and advise him going forward.

 The two candidates in this campaign offered very different plans of action in nearly every area of policy, from foreign to domestic, from health care to fiscal to educational.
 Both candidates promised that their plan would get the economy back on track, but Donald Trump has, from the beginning, argued that reducing regulation and taxes is the only way to accomplish this.

 There are changes coming, some of them fast.
-On the first day of his office, President Elect Trump plans to begin the repeal process for the Affordable Care Act in congress and “begin working on an impenetrable physical wall on the southern border.”
+On the first day of his office, President-elect Trump plans to begin the repeal process for the Affordable Care Act in Congress and “begin working on an impenetrable physical wall on the southern border.”

 No matter who you were supporting, the election is over (finally) and it’s time to move forward.
 Trump’s policies will reverse many laws put into place under the Obama administration and many of these policies will have a direct effect on companies of all kinds.

 If you haven’t looked at the Trump’s position page, you should check it out before he is sworn in on January 20th.
 The fact that Republicans took control of both the House and the Senate means Trump’s policies will have a fast track to becoming law, so it’s safe to anticipate that most of his major plans will be underway soon after he has taken office.

 Here are some of the policies that will be most important to startups, tech companies and employers of all kinds.